 Mesa Verde National Park is famous for its cliff dwellings, which are some of the best-preserved of the Ancestral Pueblo people.
 It’s located in the southwest corner of Colorado and there are over 4,000 known archaeological sites, including 600 cliff dwellings.

 Teddy Roosevelt created the park in 1906 to “preserve the works of man”.
-In fact, it was the very first national park created to preserve human-created structures and history.
-There is a lot to see in this park, more than 5,000 archaeological sites and 600 cliff dwellings, so consider spending an extra day.
-Additionally, there are paid guided tours that are cheap and definitely worth it.
+It was the very first national park created to preserve human-created structures and history.
+There is a lot to see in this park, more than 5,000 archaeological sites, and 600 cliff dwellings, so consider spending an extra day.
+Additionally, there are paid guided tours that are cheap and worth it.

 Pets are not welcome on tours or most of the trails, so be careful as it gets hot here.
 Combined with the Mesa Verde Wilderness, the area preserves 8,500 acres.